zcattacz/PJON_wiki/Troubleshooting.md

 ###Communication inaccurate or absent
 Slow communication speed, a lot of CRC detected mistakes and / or channel often busy.
 Here you can find a list of really common issues that can lead to this problem:
-  * If necessary (wire medium for example) use common ground for every device.
+  * If necessary (wire / conductive medium for example) use common ground for every device.
-  * Wrong pin configuration in code.
+  * Wrong pin configuration in your code.
-  * Physical wiring configuration.
+  * Physical wiring / pin configuration.
-  * Device ID configuration in code.
+  * Device ID configuration in your code.
   * Some other task is occupying all the available loop time.
   * Uncorrect packet length passed to `send()` function
   * Forgot the `update()` or `receive()` function in loop ;)